AllanBernier/laravel-gpt/README.md

     /**
      * A description of what the function does.
      */
-    public ?string $description = 'Finds a user by their name or email address';
+    public ?string $description = 'Finds a user by their name';

     /**
      * Whether to enable strict schema adherence.